Miguel-Herrero/React/weather/README.md

 # Weather

-A basic one-screen app that fetches weather temperature from user input.
+A basic one-screen app that fetches weather temperature from user input (background changes based on weather)

 ## What I learned
 - [Build with Expo](https://expo.io/)